 All year long, Clark.com’s Michael Timmermann is sharing quick and easy ways to save money as part of our Michael Saves series.
 Check in every Monday as he puts new and familiar savings strategies to the test.
 Sign up for our newsletter to have these stories delivered to your inbox!

 If you have big travel plans but only a couple weeks of paid vacation every year, you really have to get creative when you’re planning a getaway.

 Otherwise, your days off could easily disappear before the year is up!
 Here’s how to get around that…

 Read more: These 35 hotel chains offer free breakfast

 One of the best strategies to maximize your limited vacation time is to use both weekends on a week-long trip and to schedule your time off around the holidays.

-In 2017, there may be a way for you to take off from work for 10 days in a row while only using four vacation days.
+In 2017, there may be a way for you to take off from work for 10 days in a row and only use four vacation days.

-For this scenario to work, those with limited vacation time will have to discipline themselves to make sure that they have four days to use in December, which is why we wanted to share this so far in advance.
+For this scenario to work, you’ll have to discipline yourself to make sure that you have four days to use in December, which is why we wanted to share this tip a few months in advance.

 Once you get your time off approved, remember Clark’s top tips to save money on travel:

 HOTEL: Clark finds most of his hotels through Priceline or Hotwire.
 When booking a mystery hotel, he selects four-star properties that are recommended by at least 80% of guests.